Gianni-Rgg/MEGA_links/README.md

 ## 🎭 Available modes

+### 🤝 with_empathy
+- Opens the PNG image
+- Nothing else
+- No blocking
+- No sound
+- No persistence
+- No stress

+You’re still a good person. (probably)

+> The “I’m not a monster” mode.

+---

 ### 😈 without_empathy
 - Opens a **PNG image in fullscreen with a sound**
 - Makes escaping slightly annoying (fullscreen, Alt+Tab blocked)